 HOW TO DRINK TEA

 You might be under the impression that there is only one way to steep tea.
 Hot water, tea bag, and you’re done - but that’s not the case!
-While tea bags are one of the most popular ways to steep and drink tea, there are other methods using all types of tea that require various levels of skill and produce a range of different flavors and styles of tea.
+While tea bags are one of the most popular ways to steep and brew tea leaves, there are other methods using all types of tea that require various levels of skill and produce a range of different flavors and styles of tea.

-Besides our trusty tea bags, you can drink loose leaf tea with tea-infusers.
+Besides a trusty tea bag, you can drink loose leaf tea with tea-infusers.
 Simply place loose leaf tea inside an infuser, set inside an empty mug, and pour hot water inside.
 Loose tea can even sometimes produce higher quality tea, although many tea bags still produce amazing tea.
 Sip on hot tea, or turn your favorite teas into iced tea, cold-brewed tea, sun steeped tea, instant tea, matcha, and more!
 Steeping times vary based on type and method, so make sure to follow our guide on how to steep (and re-steep!) tea to perfection.
 On top of these various kinds of tea, you can brew them using several methods with any type of teaware that suits you, from a classic cup or teapot with a tea filter to a convenient infuser mug or travel mug.
 Check out our guide to learn how to make the perfect cup of loose leaf tea!
-Plus, on hot summer days, you can still enjoy tea by steeping it in a large pitcher for iced tea, cold-brew tea, or sun steeped tea.
+Plus, on hot summer days, you can still enjoy tea by steeping it in a large pitcher of cold water for iced tea, cold-brew tea, or sun steeped tea.
 And if you’re ready to try out a few ceremonial methods to brew tea, you can use a gaiwan for gong-fu cha or make matcha, a Japanese green tea powder, using a matcha bowl and bamboo whisk.
 Exploring different ways to make and drink tea is a fun way to experiment with tea to find your favorite method.